-If you have a Christmas or New Years party on your radar, there’s a likelihood you’re in charge of bringing something to share with the crowd.
+If you have a Christmas or New Years gathering on your radar, there’s a likelihood you’re in charge of bringing something to share with the crowd.
 And to make sure it arrives in good shape, packing it properly is essential!

 I’m guilty of it… the “it’s only been out for a few hours.
 And it still smells fine!”
 But not everything is safe to eat after being left out for an extended period of time.
 According to the USDA, here are a few basic guidelines you can follow to avoid any issues:

 - Never leave food out of refrigeration for over 2 hours.

 - If the temperature is above 90 degrees, food shouldn’t be left out for over an hour.

 - If perishable food (like meat or poultry) is left at room temperature for over 2 hours, it should be discarded.